meta-boy/hojo/README.md

 # Hojo

-An Android companion app for managing XTEINK X4 e-paper displays via WiFi hotspot connectivity.
+An unofficial Android companion app for managing XTEINK X4 e-paper displays via WiFi hotspot connectivity.

+> ⚠️ **Disclaimer**: This is an **unofficial**, community-developed application.
+Hojo is **not affiliated with, endorsed by, or sponsored by XTEINK** in any way.
+Use at your own risk.

 ## Overview